Student Remote Support

-- Zoom is a video conferencing platform that allows users to perform synchronous (real-time) functions including host online meetings, participate in group messaging, and share video and audio content.
-The software is cloud-based and works on desktop, laptop and mobile operating systems including Windows, Mac, iOS, Android, Blackberry, and Linux.
+- Zoom - Zoom is a video conferencing platform that allows users to perform synchronous (real-time) functions including host online meetings, participate in group messaging, and share video and audio content.
+The software is cloud-based and works on desktop, laptop and mobile operating systems including Windows, Mac, iOS, Android, and others.
 Read more here.
-NOTE: Zoom is not a supported Weitzman Design product.
-Support is best effort only.

 Best Practices for Remote Learning